On the maximal offspring in a subcritical branching process: Introduction and main results

-This contrasts the case of a critical Galton--Watson tree, where the largest outdegree has order $o_p(n)$ ~\cite{MR2840318,MR3188595,MR2908619}, although condensation may still occur on a smaller scale~\cite{2018arXiv180410183K}.
+The behaviour of the maximal degree in this setting contrasts the case of a critical Galton--Watson tree, where the largest outdegree has order $o_p(n)$ ~\cite{MR2840318,MR3188595,MR2908619}, although condensation may still occur on a smaller scale, as shown in~\cite{2018arXiv180410183K}, if the offspring distribution lies in the domain of attraction of a Cauchy law.
 In the subcritical regime the special case $\mT_n := \mT_n^{\ndN_0}$ was studied by Janson~\cite[Thm.
 19.34]{MR2908619}, who established a central limit theorem for~$\Delta(\mT_n)$ if $\xi$ follows asymptotically a power law.
 This was extended to offspring laws with a regularly varying density by Kortchemski~\cite[Thm.
 1]{MR3335012} using a different approach, which also inspired the present work.
-Hence Theorem~\ref{te:main1} generalizes this result to different kinds of conditionings and sharpens the form of convergence to a local limit theorem.
+Hence Theorem~\ref{te:main1} generalizes these results to different kinds of conditionings and sharpens the form of convergence to a local limit theorem.
+We note that the maximal displacement of subcritical branching random walks in the continuous regime also received attention in previous literature, see~\cite{zbMATH06708812,zbMATH06892193}.

 The case $\theta = 3/2$ is related to extremal component sizes in uniform random planar structures.
 It was observed by Banderier, Flajolet, Schaeffer, and Soria~\cite[Thm.
 7]{MR1871555} that the Airy distribution precisely quantifies the sizes of cores in various models of random planar maps.
 This phenomenon was also observed in random graphs from planar-like classes by Gim\'enez, Noy, and Ru\'e \cite[Thm.
 5.4]{MR3068033}.
 The local limit theorems established in these sources were obtained using analytic methods.
-For uniform size-constrained planar maps and related models Addario-Berry~\cite[Thm.
-3]{2015arXiv150308159A} observed that the number of corners in the $2$-connected core is distributed like the largest outdegree in a simply generated tree.
+For uniform size-constrained planar maps and related models Addario-Berry~\cite{AddBe} observed that the number of corners in the $2$-connected core is distributed like the largest outdegree in a simply generated tree.
 In a similar spirit S.~\cite[Cor.
 6.42, Thm.
 6.20]{2016arXiv161202580S} related the largest $2$-connected block in random graphs from planar-like classes and general tree-like structures to a Gibbs partition of the maximum outdegree in large Galton--Watson trees.
-These connections have been used in \cite{2015arXiv150308159A,2016arXiv161202580S} to recover the central limit theorem of the largest block in these models via a probabilistic approach.
+These connections have been used in \cite{AddBe,2016arXiv161202580S} to recover the central limit theorem of the largest block in these models via a probabilistic approach.
 Theorem~\ref{te:main1} enables us to strengthen these alternative proofs to recover the stronger local limit theorem.